Climate Change in the Council

 Schools

-We've worked with eight schools across the borough to install solar PV on their buildings, so that their school can benefit from clean renewable energy.
-In addition, starting in September 2024, we are funding the first year's subscription for schools to join the Eco Schools Programme, where schools can follow a provides a simple, seven-step framework which empowering young people to make a difference in their school, local community and beyond.
+In academic year 24/25, we funded the first year's subscription for schools to join the Eco Schools Programme, where schools can follow a provides a simple, seven-step framework which empowering young people to make a difference in their school, local community and beyond.
+This was very successful and we are offering a subsequent year of funding for schools to join the programme.
 Interested in getting involved?
 Email the climate change team

 Read more about Council activities that help climate change below: